Mudvayne: Reunion (2021–present)

 On April 19, 2021, Mudvayne announced that they had reunited and would play their first shows in 12 years in the fall, which included festival appearances at Inkcarceration Music & Tattoo in Mansfield, Aftershock in Sacramento and Welcome to Rockville in Florida; concert promoter and festival organizer Danny Wimmer stated that these would be the band's only live appearances for 2021.
 The band were previously scheduled to also appear at Louder Than Life in Louisville, before the performance was canceled on September 21 due to Gray and some staff members contracting COVID-19.
 The members of Mudvayne have reportedly discussed the possibility of new material.
 The band's reunion resumed in the summer of 2022 with appearances at Upheaval Festival in Grand Rapids and Rock Fest in Cadott, followed by their first US tour in 13 years, which saw Mudvayne co-headline the Freaks on Parade tour with Rob Zombie.
 The tour's stop in Tampa made headlines when during one show, Gray fell off the stage while performing the song "Not Falling".
 Gray himself noted the irony, and joked it was "amazing" and "unbelievable".

+The band released "Hurt People Hurt People", their first song since their reunion on Aug 27, 2025.

 Musical style and influences

 Mudvayne is noted for its musical complexity, complex meters and polyrhythms.
 The band's music contains what McDonough calls "number symbolism", where certain riffs correspond to lyrical themes.
 Mudvayne has incorporated elements of death metal, jazz, jazz fusion, progressive rock, speed metal, thrash metal and world music.

-Mudvayne's influences include Tool, Pantera, King Crimson, Genesis, Emerson, Lake & Palmer, Carcass, Deicide, Emperor, Miles Davis, Black Sabbath, and Rush.
+Mudvayne's influences include Tool, Pantera, King Crimson, Genesis, Emerson, Lake & Palmer, Carcass, Deicide, Emperor, Miles Davis, Black Sabbath, Rush, Metallica, Slayer, Korn, and Deftones.
 Mudvayne have repeatedly expressed admiration for Stanley Kubrick's 2001: A Space Odyssey, and were influenced by the film during the recording of L.D.
 50.

 Although Mudvayne has described its style as "math rock" and "math metal", drummer Matthew McDonough said in 2009: "I honestly don't know what 'math metal' is.
 I made a joke early on in Mudvayne's career that we used an abacus in writing.
 It seems I should be careful making jokes in interviews.
 I don't really see Mudvayne as an innovator in anything."
 Music critics and journalists have categorized the band as alternative metal, nu metal, experimental metal, extreme metal, hard rock, heavy metal, math metal, groove metal, neo-progressive metal, neo-progressive rock, progressive rock, and progressive metal.
 Eli Enis of Revolver magazine wrote that the band "wriggled between nu-metal, alt-metal, prog and hard rock in a way that remains completely unrivaled to this day.
 No one else has or ever will sound quite like them."